levi770/web3-service/README.md

   "address": "string"
 }
 ```
-- `"contract_id"`, id of contract entity from DB
+- `"contract_id"` is the ID of the contract entity from the database.
-- `"address"`, user's wallet address to add or remove from contract's whitelist
+- `"address"` is the user's wallet address to add or remove from the contract's whitelist.

 ## Update object status if blockchain operation was executed on client side